-- Explanation: After you perform an upgrade, some files that are in the database are not available in the content repository. - Action: Perform the following steps:
+Explanation: After you perform an upgrade, some files that are in the database are not

+Action: Perform the following steps:

 IMPORTANT: It is strongly recommended to run the novell-zenworksconfigure -c CheckContentSystem command first, to identify inconsistencies in the content.
 This command is applicable only for Primary Servers.
 After you verify the content, run the command and use the appropriate switch (sync).
 If you have any queries, contact Novell Support for assistance.